appcelerator-modules/ti.omniture/ios/documentation/index.md

 ### <void\> retrieveTrackingId(callback)

 Retrieves the analytics tracking identifier.
-Querying this propert can cause a blocking network call, therefore this is an async function: the result will be delivered to the provided callback function.
+Querying this property can cause a blocking network call, therefore this is an async function: the result will be delivered to the provided callback function.